devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 The challenge increases as the AI is instructed to avoid disclosing the password even indirectly.
+Players must now employ indirect methods to extract the information they need.

 ### Technique Used: